Sorc96/brick-keeper/README.md

 Brick Keeper is a basic command line tool for keeping track of LEGO bircks and how much they were bought for.

+## Installation

+- Clone the repo
+- Make sure you have Ruby and SQLite
+- cd into the directory
+- Run `bundle install` to install Ruby dependencies
+- Run `rake db:migrate` to setup the database

 ## Start

 Start Brick Keeper with `ruby brick_keeper.rb`